TheBerlinMan/Blackjack/readme.md

 A player total of 21 on the first two cards is a "natural" or "blackjack", and the player wins immediately unless the dealer also has one, in which case the hand ties.
 In the case of a tie ("push" or "standoff"), bets are returned without adjustment.
 A blackjack beats any hand that is not a blackjack, even one with a value of 21.

-Wins are paid out at even money, except for player blackjacks, which is paid out at 3 to 2 odds.
+Wins are paid out at even money, except for player blackjacks, which are paid out at 3 to 2 odds.

 Play the game here: https://to-blackjack.netlify.app